vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 # Using the sample-api-scripts helper scripts
-Vega supplies a github repository that contains a set of sample scripts that perform many of the basic exchange actions.
-The repository can be found here: `https://github.com/vegaprotocol/sample-api-scripts`.
+**[Sample API scripts](https://github.com/vegaprotocol/sample-api-scripts/README.md)**: Vega supplies a github repository that contains a set of sample scripts that perform many of the basic exchange actions.
 Inside the root folder there is a credentials file that can be customised to your Vega network.
-For more information about running the scripts please see the README.md in the root of the repository.
+For more information about running the scripts please see the [README.md](https://github.com/vegaprotocol/sample-api-scripts/#readme) in the root of the repository.

-# What is a liquidity provision?
+# What is liquidity provision?

-Supplying liquidity to a market (having open orders resting on the book) is a way for traders to earn liquidity fees.
-In order to qualify for the fees the user must commit an amount of underlying market asset which is stored in a special account named the bond account.
+Supplying liquidity to a market (having open orders resting on the order book) is a way for traders to earn from liquidity fees, which are paid by traders on each trade.

+In order to qualify to receive a portion of the fees, the user must commit an amount of the underlying market asset which is stored in a special account named the bond account.

 The placement of the orders on the book is decided by two shapes that are created by the user which define at which price levels the orders will be placed and what weight each price level will have.
 Vega then calculates using the total bond amount, the current price and the weight on each level, the size of the liquidity order placed at each price level.
 As the prices in the book move, Vega will recalculate the order sizes and prices and update the orders.

-# Creating a liquidity provision
+# Creating a liquidity provision order
 There are two ways to create liquidity, the first is supplying the bond amount and shape in the same message as the governance message that created the market.
 If the market is already up and running then you have a second option of sending a `liquidityProvisionSubmission` message.
 As most people will not e creating their own market we will concentrate on the second option.
 In the `sample-api-scripts` repo there is a folder name `submit-create-liquidity-provision` which has a set of scripts to create a new liquidity provision.
 If we look at the python script the important part is the description of the commit amount and price levels:

 ```